quinlan-lab/sllobs-biostats/README.md

 Overview
 ========
 The goal of the ***Salt Lake Lovers of Biostats (SLLOBS)*** is to convene folks at all levels that are interested in learning (and teaching) basic concepts in data analysis and statistics for biological research.
-We will meet ???weekly (bi-weekly?)??? for one hour.
+We will meet bi-weekly on Monday mornings at 9AM for one hour.

 One or more people will work together to learn and present a topic each week. ***The goal of each lecture is to***: